Click the button below to begin or complete your Online Application.

 Official transcripts must be sent directly from your secondary school, college, university, or home institution attended in an official, sealed envelope with a stamp or signature from the appropriate administrative offices.
-An email from your high school or university account to our campus, which contains attached transcripts, recommendation letters, or other supplementary documents are not considered official.
-Photocopies, scans, and faxed documents or transcripts are not official.
-An image of an envelope for an official transcript follows:
+An email from your high school or university account to our campus, which contains attached transcripts, recommendation letters, or other supplementary documents are considered official.
+Photocopies, scans, and faxed documents of transcripts sent by applicants are not official.

 13. Where do I send my application documents?